lucasmoten/ods19/docs/home.md

     + contentSize (int, optional) - The length of the content stream, in bytes.
 If there is no content stream, this value should be 0.
     + properties (properties array, optional) - Array of custom properties to be associated with the newly created object.
     + permission (permission array, optional) - Array of additional permissions to be associated with this object when created.
 By default, the owner is granted full access and objects will inherit the permissions assigned to the parent object.
+    + isUSPersonsData (boolean, optional) - Indicates if this object contains US Persons data.
+    + isFOIAExempt (boolean, optional) - Indicates if this object is exempt from Freedom of Information Act requests.

     + Headers